AC Sparta Prague (women)

 The women's section of AC Sparta Prague is a women's football club from Prague, Czech Republic.
-Together with their local neighbour Slavia, Sparta dominates the national league having won 21 of the 32 titles while Slavia has won the other eleven.
-They have taken part in UEFA competitions several times and got their best result in the 2005–06 UEFA Women's Cup when they reached the quarter-finals, losing over two legs to Djurgården.
+Together with their local neighbour Slavia, Sparta dominates the national league having won 22 of the 33 titles while Slavia has won the other eleven.
+They have taken part in UEFA competitions several times and got their best result in the 2025–26 UEFA Women's Europa Cup when they reached the semi-finals, losing over two legs to Hammarby and in the 2005–06 UEFA Women's Cup when they reached the quarter-finals, losing over two legs to Djurgården.

 Ahead of the 2024–25 season, it was announced that Sparta players would be becoming full professionals for the first time.

 On 4 October 2025, Sparta Prague signed a memorandum about cooperation with Prague 9 and 18.
 Sparta would build a new stadium for women's football academy on the grounds of Stadion SK Prosek.